goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon lives in a reality based in object impermanence.", "Brandon once received a speeding ticket for driving down an elementary school hallway.", "Brandon files complaints if the flight attendent isn't there within 45 seconds.", ];
+        "Brandon lives in a reality based in object impermanence.", "Brandon once received a speeding ticket for driving down an elementary school hallway.", "Brandon files complaints if the flight attendent isn't there within 45 seconds.", "Brandon thinks he is impervious to the Dunning-Kruger effect.", ];

     function bfactGen() {